TriplyDB/Documentation/docs/ratt-working-with-ratt/index.md

 - The data sources that can be used in the ETL.
 - The data destinations where linked data is published to.
-- The named graph in which `addQuad` calls with no graph argument add their data.
+- The named graph in which `triple` calls with no graph argument add their data.
 - The prefix IRI for blank node-replacing well-known IRIs.

 ### Configuring the standard graph

-When we call `mw.addQuad` with 3 arguments, a triple is created and placed in a named graph that is chosen by RATT.
+When we call `triple` with 3 arguments, a triple is created and placed in a named graph that is chosen by RATT.
 You can change the name of this default graph by specifying it in the RATT context.
 Notice that graph names must be IRIs:

 ```ts
 const app = new Ratt({